scrapinghub/splash/docs/api.rst

   Same as :ref:`'load_args' <arg-load-args>` argument for `render.html`_.
   Note that you can load not only default Splash arguments, but any other parameters as well.

+You can pass any other arguments.
+All arguments passed to :ref:`execute` endpoint are available in a script in :ref:`splash.args <splash-args>` table.

 .. _execute javascript: